alexliberzonlab/readim/README.rst

 Installation
 ============
-The libraries have been compiled succesfully on Windows platforms with 64-bit and 32-bit python.
+The libraries have been compiled successfully on Windows platforms with 64-bit and 32-bit python.
 Successfully installed with latest 32 and 64 bit versions of WinPython including:

 2.7, 3.3 and 3.4
+Do either:
+>>> pip install ReadIM

+If this fails you will need to compile yourself.
+Clone the source and run the following.

 >>> python setup.py build install

-Alternatively you can install a precompiled binary from the downloads page.
+>>> python setup.py test

+If the test passes then all should be okay.

 Usage